yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

    A histogram of scores for that problem displays.

    .. image:: Images/score_histogram.png
-     :alt: Graph of the numbers of students who got different grades for a selected problem
+     :alt: Graph of the numbers of students who got different scores for a selected problem

 ..  **Question**: (sent to Olga 31 Jan 14) this is a tough UI to use: how do they correlate the codes in this drop-down with actual constructed problems? the copy-and-paste UI on the Student Admin page actually works a little better imo.